Otterhound: Appearance

+Coat colours

+Recognised colours are: whole coloured, grizzle, sandy, red, wheaten, and blue; with white markings permissible in all of them as well as lemon, blue, or badger pied markings.

 Hunting

 Otter hunting dates back to the early medieval period, with references to it found as early as 1360.
-The otterhound, however, can only be traced back as a distinct breed as far as the early 1800s.

-The otter is one of the largest and most intelligent carnivorous mammals in Europe.
-To be equal to the otter, an Otterhound was said to need "a Bulldog's courage, a Newfoundland's strength in water, a Pointer's nose, a Retriever's sagacity, the stamina of a Foxhound, the patience of a Beagle, and the intelligence of a Collie".
+The Otterhound, however, can only be traced back as a distinct breed as far as the early 1800s.
+To be equal to the otter, an Otterhound was said to need "a Bulldog's courage, a Newfoundland's strength in water, a Pointer's nose, a Retriever's sagacity, the stamina of a Foxhound, the patience of a Beagle, and the intelligence of a Collie."

 In 1978, due to the dramatic decline in otter numbers, the otter was placed on the list of protected species in Britain, and otter hunting therefore ceased.
-It was never banned in Britain, the otter hunts stopped hunting voluntarily, as it was they who realised that otter numbers were dropping dramatically and brought it to the attention of the authorities.
 By 1977, nine registered packs of otterhounds were still in existence.
 A few hunts switched to hunting mink or coypu, but many of the original otterhound packs ceased to exist altogether.
 Hounds were often passed to newly founded minkhound packs.
 The Pembroke and Carmarthenshire Minkhounds are the only pack today with a pure otterhound pack.
 As the dogs had been selectively bred for their hunting capabilities, only a few of the bloodlines were suitable for breeding into companion animals.